adellorto/portfolio/README.md

 <br>

-### 🖼️ Gian Lorenzo Bernini Website
+### 🖼️ HTML Website
 A simple static website (in Italian) dedicated to **Gian Lorenzo Bernini**, a key figure of the Italian Baroque.
 It features his biography, major sculptures, and architectural works.
 The site is fully static and viewable locally.
+Created in 2020 as a high-school project.

 📁 HTML, CSS, Javascript
 👥 Collaborated with two peers